Andrew Berman Architect, Library Development Solutions, Neil Donnelly, AEA Consulting, Auerbach Pollock Friedlander

 Incorporating outside seating into the façade of library will increase its presence in the public realm as well as provide space for rest and WiFi access.

-Some of the renovations and retrofits proposed are deceptively modest, but all ultimately seek to peel back the unnecessary elements of libraries today to better accommodate a wider range of users.
+Some of the basement renovations and retrofits proposed are deceptively modest, but all ultimately seek to peel back the unnecessary elements of libraries today to better accommodate a wider range of users.
 Confronted directly is the “giant problem” of limited operating hours, which both the Community Room and Engawa Room engage as spaces accessible autonomous of the full library.
 Here Berman identified a need for the library to “play cultural catch-up” by learning from a bank ATM vestibule or a member-based car sharing service, unstaffed operations accessed with a card or key fob that identifies and holds responsible the cardholder.

 While considered universally applicable, the interventions are considered “in sympathy with their context” and developed based on the unique needs of each respective branch.
 Four case studies explored the design proposals, implementing all or most of the interventions in a manner specific to the site.